timwaik/PersonalWebsite/README.md

 Source code for my personal website.

 Written with HTML5 and CSS.
+I've added some simply jquery into it as well.